lostinspacebar/lostinpottery/data/pots/teapot-fiona.md

 This was the first teapot I made.
 Although a functional teapot, the spout doesn't pour as well as it should.

+This teapot is accompanied by two small cups.

 {{DETAILS}}

 ### Process